michael-suherman/Covid-Modelling/README.md

 # Covid-Modelling

-One day, I was watching the news on television, and realized that the Indonesian government was not reporting COVID-19 data accurately.
-While other countries were being transparent, the Indonesian government decided to hide cases from the public in order to keep the economy going.
-I was curious what effect this would have on statisticians when they tried to analyze the data and ended up looking into it myself.
+While other countries were being transparent, the Indonesian government decided to hide Covid cases from the public in order to keep the economy strong.
+When I realized that the Indonesian government was not reporting COVID-19 data accurately,  I was curious what effect this would have on statisticians when they tried to analyze the data and decided to look into it myself.

 I have been taking an advanced statistics course in school for my A levels, and have been self studying various programming languages such as C++ and python for almost 2 years.
 This issue inspired me to combine my interests in both mathematics and coding to see what impact I could make to the community.